 The Conference program consists of paper sessions, poster presentations, and other formats, including workshops, as proposed by students.
 A continental breakfast and lunch are provided, on a limited basis, for Conference attendees.

-The Conference is organized into the following strands:
+The Conference is usually organized into the following strands:

 Proposals for performance and artistry (i.e., dance, music, painting, photography) demonstrations are also accepted -- and encouraged!